Our Work

 Key Stats

-On average, women spend 25 percent of their day collecting water for their families in developing nations.
+On average, women in developing nations spend 25% of their day collecting water for their families.

 Improved water supply can reduce diarrheal disease by up to 25%.